hpcleuven/VscDocumentation/source/software/parallel_software.rst

-Thread-level parallelism in the context of scientific computing means that the application runs multiple threads, typically each on its own dedicated CPU core to exploit modren CPU architecture.
+Thread-level parallelism in the context of scientific computing means that the application runs multiple threads, typically each on its own dedicated CPU core to exploit modern CPU architecture.
 All threads run on the same compute node, and can interact through shared memory.

 Process-level parallelism implies that an application consists of multiple